ray155093/azure-docs.zh-tw/articles/resource-manager-keyvault-parameter.md

 <properties
-   pageTitle="金鑰保存庫密碼與 Resource Manager 範本 | Microsoft Azure" description="示範如何在部署期間從金鑰保存庫中傳遞密碼做為參數。"
-   services="azure-resource-manager,key-vault"
-   documentationCenter="na"
-   authors="tfitzmac"
+   pageTitle="Key Vault secret with Resource Manager template | Microsoft Azure" description="Shows how to pass a secret from a key vault as a parameter during deployment." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"